AndHann404/IT-Ticketing-System/README.md

 **Examples of Common Ticketing Systems:**
 Zendesk, Freshdeck, Spiceworks, Zohodesk, ServiceNow
 ---
-## 2. Key Compoments of a Ticketing System
+## 2. Key Components of a Ticketing System
 #### Ticket ID number
 A unique reference number for each issue, this helps IT teams to track the tickets progress and maintain records.